 Since the early 1970s, Metropolitan Planning Organizations have had the responsibility of developing and maintaining a Metropolitan Transportation Plan (MTP).
 With the passage of the Intermodal Surface Transportation Efficiency Act of 1991, the role of the MTP in the overall transportation planning process was greatly advanced.
-The current funding bill, the Fixing America's Surface Transportation (FAST) Act, continued the role of the plan as a central mechanism for the decision-making process regarding investments to develop the metropolitan transportation system.
+The current funding bill, the Infrastructure Investment and Jobs Act (IIJA), continued the role of the plan as a central mechanism for the decision-making process regarding investments to develop the metropolitan transportation system.
 Federal transportation legislation requires transportation plans within metropolitan areas greater than 200,000 in population and in nonattainment areas to be reviewed every four years.

 Mobility 2045: The Metropolitan Transportation Plan for North Central Texas was developed and approved by the Regional Transportation Council in June 2018.
 The plan serves as the defining vision for transportation systems and services in the Dallas-Fort Worth Metropolitan Area and incorporates updated corridor recommendations, addresses regional financial shortfall concerns, and includes new innovative funding and project implementation strategies.
-It was developed to meet FAST Act planning requirements as provided by the Federal Transit Administration and Federal Highway Administration and incorporates performance measures and includes emphasis on emerging transportation technologies and trends.
+It was developed to meet FAST Act planning requirements and continues in the current Infrastructure and Jobs Act as provided by the Federal Transit Administration and Federal Highway Administration.
+The Plan incorporates performance measures and includes emphasis on emerging transportation technologies and trends.
 Efforts in Fiscal Year (FY) 2022 and FY2023 will focus on adoption of a new Metropolitan Transportation Plan, the Mobility 2045 Update, and implementing projects, programs, and policies, while continuing to coordinate with federal, State, and local transportation providers.
 In addition, elements in this Work Program task also contain funding to evaluate policies and strategies directed at reducing congestion and improving air quality, to link the transportation and environmental planning processes, and to ensure that nondiscrimination and the principles of equity and environmental justice are incorporated in NCTCOG's transportation plans, programs, policies, and activities.